MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-science-best-practices.md

 ---
-title: Understand best practices for data science projects with enterprise-scale for analytics and AI in Azure
+title: Best practices for data science projects with enterprise-scale for analytics and AI
 description: Learn about best practices for data science projects with enterprise-scale for analytics and AI in Azure.
 author: abdale
 ms.author: hamoodaleem